-OLD WHITE BEAR UPDATE
+YE OLD WHITE BEAR UPDATE

-This is in no small part due to the overwhelming response from the pub's amazing supporters - over 800 of you responded to the survey that we sent out in December asking if you would return to the pub if it were to re-open (98.2% of you said Yes!).
+The renewal was no small part due to the overwhelming response from the pub's amazing supporters - over 800 of you responded to the survey that we sent out in December asking if you would return to the pub if it were to re-open (98.2% of you said Yes!).

 In addition, just under 600 people wrote persuasive responses as to why the pub continues to matter so much to the local community - we sent every single one of your responses to the Council.